arnavrai2002/ProjFlow/README.md

 ## AWS Amplify:
 - Deploy and host the frontend via AWS Amplify.
 - Enable continuous deployment (CI/CD) by connecting the repository.

+## Important Note

+**Make sure to set up a 0 Budget Plan in AWS Cost Explorer to avoid any charges.** This will help you monitor your spending and ensure that you do not incur unexpected costs while using AWS services.